Julie Andrews: Personal life

+Andrews lives in Sag Harbor, New York, where the Bay Street Theater was co-founded by her daughter Emma.

+Vocal styling

-Termed "Britain's youngest prima donna", Andrews's classically trained soprano voice, lauded for its "pure and clear" sound, has been described as light, bright and operatic in tone.
-When a young Andrews was taken by her parents to be examined by a throat specialist, the doctor concluded that she had "an almost adult larynx."
-Despite the continual encouragement to pursue opera by her voice teacher, English soprano Lilian Stiles-Allen, Andrews herself felt that her voice was unsuited for the genre and "too big a stretch".
-At the time, Andrews described her own voice as "extremely high and thin", feeling that it lacked "the necessary guts and weight for opera", preferring musical theatre instead.
+Once termed "Britain's youngest prima donna", Andrews's classically trained soprano voice has been described as light, bright and operatic in tone and praised for its "pure and clear" sound.
+When she was young, a throat specialist examined her and determined that she had "an almost adult larynx".
+Despite being encouraged to pursue opera by her voice teacher, soprano Lilian Stiles-Allen, Andrews felt that her voice was unsuited for the genre and "too big a stretch".
+At the time, she described her own voice as "extremely high and thin", feeling that it lacked "the necessary guts and weight for opera", preferring musical theatre instead.

-As Andrews aged, so did her voice, which began to naturally deepen.
+Over the years, her voice naturally deepened.
 Losing her vast upper register, her "top notes" became increasingly difficult to sing while "her middle register matured into the warm golden tone" for which she has become known, according to Tim Wong of The Daily Telegraph.
 Musically, she had always preferred singing music that was "bright and sunny", choosing to avoid songs that were sad or otherwise written in a minor key, for fear of losing her voice "in a mess of emotion".
 She cited this as another reason for avoiding opera.